habanoz/habanoz-tech-blog/_posts/2020-10-16-leetcode-number-of-islands.md

 ## Complexity Analysis

 Search grid is m x n.
-All elements of the grid is visited.
-Growth is controlled by search space dimensions.
-At each element 4 neighbours are visited.
+All elements of the grid is visited sequentially.
+Growth is controlled by the search space dimensions.
+At each position 4 neighbours are visited.
 Visited elements are marked and not traversed again.
-In summary, each element is visited in main loop once and a 4 more times when neighbours are traversed.
+In summary, each element is visited once in the  main loop once and 4 more times when neighbours are traversed.
 ```
 Time Complexity: O(mxn)+O(4xmxn) = O(mxn)
 ```